Scott Porter

-Matthew Scott Porter (born July 14, 1979) is an American actor and occasional singer known for his role as Jason Street in the NBC television drama Friday Night Lights.
-His character was injured during a football game in the pilot episode and became disabled.
-The character was inspired by high school football player David Edwards.
+Matthew Scott Porter (born May 24, 1979) is an American actor.
+He is best known for his role as Jason Street in the NBC television drama Friday Night Lights, as George Tucker in The CW comedy-drama series Hart of Dixie and as Mayor Paul Randolph in the Netflix series Ginny & Georgia.

-Porter was paired with Alyson Michalka and Vanessa Hudgens in the 2009 film Bandslam.
-He performed the song "Pretend", which is featured on the Bandslam soundtrack.
+Porter starred alongside Alyson Michalka and Vanessa Hudgens in the 2009 film Bandslam.
+He performed the song "Pretend", featured on the Bandslam soundtrack.
 In 2010, he played the role of law firm investigator Blake Calamar in CBS' legal drama The Good Wife.

-He starred as George Tucker in The CW comedy-drama series Hart of Dixie.
+Porter is also a voice actor, lending his voice to various projects based on comic books.
+These include Marvel Anime, Harley Quinn, Batman: Arkham Knight, Guardians of the Galaxy: The Telltale Series, Marvel Ultimate Alliance 3: The Black Order, and Injustice 2.

 Background

-Porter was born in Omaha, Nebraska and attended Lake Howell High School in Winter Park, Florida.
-At Lake Howell, he was a wide receiver on the football team and graduated in 1997.
-While a student at the University of Central Florida, he sang vocal percussion in an a cappella vocal group, 4:2:Five (currently known as VoicePlay).
+Porter grew up in Winter Park, Florida, where he attended Lake Howell High School.
+He was a wide receiver on the football team at Lake Howell and graduated in 1997.
+While a student at the University of Central Florida, he sang vocal percussion in an a cappella vocal group, 4: 2: Five (currently known as VoicePlay).
 Porter also worked as a baby-sitter and "didn't have time to party."